 Gaining a better understanding of the divorce process will allow you make informed decisions at every step along the way, from choosing the right divorce attorney and informing your spouse that you’re getting a divorce to preparing for a deposition or trial.
-Learn about the three options for divorce in New Mexico, including an alternative method called collaborative law, so that you can choose the approach with which you are most comfortable.
+In this podcast, two New Mexico Family Attorneys discuss three options for divorce in New Mexico, including an alternative method called collaborative law, so that you can choose the approach with which you are most comfortable.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)